dwdraju/CloudRun-Demo/README.md

 # Cloud Run Demo
-Example for Continuous Deployment to Cloud Run with Cloud Build using distroless image
+Example for Continuous Deployment to Cloud Run with Cloud Build